civo/cli/README.md

 cp -r cli ./$HOME
 export PATH="$HOME/cli:$PATH"
 ```
-With this, we have installed the Civo CLI successfully, check the working by running any of the following commands.
+With this, we have installed the Civo CLI successfully.
+Check it is working by running any of the following commands.

-**Note:** For the first time when you are running, make sure you set your current region. check ----> [Region](#region)
+**Note:** For the first time when you are running, make sure you set your current region.
+Check [Region](#region) for more information.

 ### Running the Civo CLI tool and getting help